Anxiety breathing techniques can help anyone control anxiety. So why aren't more people using their breath to stop anxiety attacks?

 - Repeat this breathing exercise for several minutes.
 Make your outgoing breath as long and smooth as you can.
 The out breath is the key to relaxation so give it your full attention and practice breathing out in a long slow controlled breath and you will quickly feel the benefit.

-Resources to Help You Use Your Breath to Calm Anxiety:
+Our Albums to Help You Use Your Breath to Calm Anxiety: